 Alright, I know a names list is a bit boring, but hopefully it gives a feel for the breadth of the book and the types of ideas it is pulling together.
 My prior familiarity with Barrett's work was her textbook on Human Evolutionary Psychology, which I had mixed feelings about -- it was a great textbook, but it was really about human behavioral ecology and sociobiology, without much psychology proper -- and so I was worried about having to review this new book.
 But I worried needlessly, the book was solidly about rethinking psychology.
 A few possible thesis statements include:

 In the same way that a "mutualistic" view pays dividends when we endeavor to understand evolutionary processes, a similarly mutualistic view of behavior and psychology is equally valuable. (p.
-93)
+93)and maybe

 I'll comment on your other posts once I've finished the book and I know what the posts are about :)